-Thompson could not have fully and fairly considered Adkins's security background and qualifications, because she was and is ignorant about how security is handled for KCI at EKCC, where Adkins has worked for many years.
+- 58. Thompson could not have fully and fairly considered Adkins's security background and qualifications, because she was and is ignorant about how security is handled for KCI at EKCC, where Adkins has worked for many years.
 Thompson and Erwin both believed erroneously that KCI at EKCC, as at Little Sandy, has specially-assigned security personnel present in its workspace.
 (D3-LaDonna Thompson @ 2:15:03-17:19; D3-James Erwin @ 10:55:45-56:55).
-Thompson also erroneously believes that for KCI at EKCC these specially-assigned security personnel perform Pat downs, shakedowns, observed inmates and work with KCI staff, all while physically present in the KCI workspace.
-(Id.).
-This is incorrect completely.

-As Gerald Profitt, the KCI operations manager at EKCC, explained, there are no security personnel present and the KCI staff itself including Hershel Adkins are directly responsible for all security measures including Pat downs, shakedowns, inmate supervision, strip searches, tool and contraband control and responding to inmate disturbances and fights.
+Thompson also erroneously believes that for KCI at EKCC these specially-assigned security personnel perform pat downs, shakedowns, observed inmates and work with KCI staff, all while physically present in the KCI workspace.
+(Id.). - 59.
+As Gerald Profitt, the KCI operations manager at EKCC, explained, there are no security personnel present and the KCI staff itself including Hershel Adkins are directly responsible for all security measures including pat-downs, shakedowns, inmate supervision, strip searches, tool and contraband control and responding to inmate disturbances and fights.
 (D1-Gerald Profitt @ 11:12:45-13:06, 11:13:07-52, 11:13:32-14:55, 11:14:58-15:40, 11:15:40-16:01, 11:16:08-17:27).
 Furthermore, Hershel Adkins has served in Mr. Profitt's stead for the last several years.
-(Id. @ 11:17:27-42).
+(Id. @ 11:17:27-42). - 60.
 The security procedures for KCI at Little Sandy are in marked contrast.
-At Little Sandy, there is specially-assigned security staff present always in the KCI workspace and they not the KCI staff take lead responsibility for security issues, a point explained by Warden Joseph Meko,

-Deputy Warden David Green and Billy Williams.
+At Little Sandy, there is specially-assigned security staff present always in the KCI workspace and they not the KCI staff take lead responsibility for security issues, a point explained by Warden Joseph Meko, Deputy Warden David Green and Billy Williams.
 (D1-Joseph Meko @ 1:57:54-58:08; D1-David Green @ 11:56:50-57:30; D1-Billy Williams @ 1:21:05-34).

-The reality is that Hershel Adkins has had direct, every day and primary security responsibility for KCI at EKCC for many years, a fact unknown to an unconsidered by Erwin and Thompson.26
+- 61. The reality is that Hershel Adkins has had direct, every day and primary security responsibility for KCI at EKCC for many years, a fact unknown to and unconsidered by Erwin and Thompson. - 62.
 Thompson also betrayed and to otherwise how misguided and limited her deliberations were.
 First, she asserted erroneously that Warden Meko had been responsible for selecting Pennington to be interviewed.
 (D3-LaDonna Thompson @ 3:39:44-41:00, 3:41:05-42:02).
-Thompson implied that Pennington's selection by Meko to be interviewed indicated Meko's support for Pennington's promotion, a conclusion at odds with the recommendation of the second interview panel on which Meko served, Meko's testimony and the reality that Hille selected the persons to be interviewed.
+Thompson implied that Pennington's selection by Meko to be interviewed indicated Meko's support for Pennington's promotion, a conclusion at odds with the recommendation of the second interview panel on which Meko served, Meko's testimony and the reality that Hille selected the persons to be interviewed. - 63.
 Second, Thompson claimed that the absence of protest from Warden Meko regarding Pennington's promotion signaled his support for that promotion, although she did not (and could not) square this assertion with the reality that Meko sat on an interview panel that unanimously recommended Hershel Adkins not Pennington.
 (Id.).
-Third, Thompson alone offered that the memo from the second interview panel was supposed to explain not just why Hershel Adkins